 $417 Million Verdict in Talc Lawsuit

 On August 21, a woman in California won a historic victory in a lawsuit against Johnson & Johnson.
 Eva Echeverria has been diagnosed with terminal ovarian cancer, which she claimed was caused by years of using Johnson’s Baby Powder.
-Evidence linking talcum powder particles in the baby powder with an increased risk of ovarian cancer is highly debated, but while Johnson & Johnson maintains that their product is entirely safe, several studies have come forward since the 1970s concluding that talcum powder use can increase ovarian cancer risk up to 30%.
-The jury in California ordered Johnson & Johnson to pay out $417 million in the talc verdict.
+Evidence linking talc particles in the baby powder with an increased risk of ovarian cancer is hotly debated, but while Johnson & Johnson maintains that their product is entirely safe, several studies have come forward since the 1970s concluding that using talcum powder increases ovarian cancer risk up to 30%.
+The jury in California ordered Johnson & Johnson to pay out $417 million in the talc settlement.
 Eva hopes her case will help other women and convince manufacturers like J&J to stop selling talc-based products.

 Get a free talcum powder cancer guide.Talcum powder & Ovarian Cancer: Facts & Information